wied03/cookbook-wrap-executable/README.md

-gpg Cookbook
+wrap-executable Cookbook
 ============
-LWRP focused cookbook that helps load public or private keys into your GPG keyring from either a string, a cookbook file, or a Chef vault item.
-The cookbook will check to see if the key fingerprint and user name already exist in the key ring before converging.
-The resources automatically choose secret vs. public keyrings based on the header of the base64 key contents.
+LWRP focused cookbook that creates a wrapper executable around a file you specify

 Requirements